 """

-Generate a case study specific revision filter that only allows revision
+Generate a case study specific revision filter.

 Returns: